Paula-Iglesias-Rivas/Database-of-Empirical-Substitution-Models-of-Protein-Evolution/.github/README.txt

 addressed and comments that were considered necessary to be made.
 The models can be filtered according to these characteristics, for example in case we only want the models of a specific taxonomic group.

-To view the matrix, just double click on the desired model, a window will open that will allow you to download the matrix.
+To view the matrix, just double click on the desired model, a window will open and will allow you to download the matrix.
 You can also download it without doing this, by selecting it and clicking on the download button.

 To open the hyperlink you have to select the model and then click the right mouse button.